wombleton/gitlaw-nz/acts/I/International Crimes and International Criminal Court Act 2000.md

 *   3\.
 For the purposes of this article, ""knowledge"" means awareness that a circumstance exists or a consequence will occur in the ordinary course of events. ""Know"" and ""knowingly"" shall be construed accordingly.

-### Article 31 Grounds for excluding criminal responsibility
+### Article 31---Grounds for excluding criminal responsibility

 *   1\.
 In addition to other grounds for excluding criminal responsibility provided for in this Statute, a person shall not be criminally responsible if, at the time of that person's conduct: